A procedure on the management of the policy lifecycle.

 7.1.
 All policies, procedures and resources that are to be submitted to the University Policy Manager must be emailed to firstname.lastname@example.org.

 7.2.
-A communication and implementation plan must be developed prior to endorsement and submission to the approval authority.
+A communication and implementation plan must be developed prior to the policy document being registered and coming into effect.
 It should include: education and awareness program, transition arrangements or roll-out schedule, systems or process requirements, and identify affected stakeholders including controlled entities and partner locations.

 7.3.
 For group level policies, the policy owner must seek the approval of the communications plan by the Executive Director, University Communications or their nominated delegate.